 This section explains how to get reliefs and benefits when you first set up a company.
 But, we recommend you get professional advice if you need funding for any start-up costs.
 The Prince's Trust offers financial support through The Enterprise Program.

 So the essential question has to be: What do you need to do to set up a business?
 In short, it all depends on three main factors.
 What type of business you are starting, where you are working, and do you need to take on staff to help you?

 There are various possibilities for registering a business and ways of being self-employed:

-As a rule, setting up as a sole trader is simple and quick.
-Sole traders are personally responsible for any debts associated with their business.
+As a rule, the process to set up as a sole trader is simple and quick.
+But, sole traders are personally responsible for any debts associated with their business.
 That means, working as a sole trader incurs some bookkeeping and accounting responsibilities.

-Forming a limited company means its finances are separate from your personal ones.
-But, it increases your reporting and management responsibilities.
+Forming a limited company means its finances would be separate from your personal ones.
+But, it would increase your reporting and management responsibilities.
 That can put many people off setting up limited companies.

 Starting a partnership business is a simple way for 2 or more people to run it together.
 In this case, all partners would share the responsibility of any company debts.
 You will also have accounting responsibilities like those of sole trader businesses.

 Note: If you set up a business partnership the partners would 'personally' share responsibility for the operation.

 The kind of responsibilities you have depend most on what the business does.
 In some cases you will need:

 Other rules for different business setups include situations where you are: